Right-to-work law: Taft–Hartley Act (1947)

 In 1947, the U.S. Congress passed the Labor Management Relations Act of 1947, generally known as the Taft–Hartley Act, over President Harry S. Truman's veto.
 The act repealed some parts of the Wagner Act, including outlawing the closed shop.
 Section 14(b) of the Taft–Hartley Act also authorizes individual states (but not local governments, such as cities or counties) to outlaw the union shop and agency shop for employees working in their jurisdictions.
 Any state law that outlaws such arrangements is known as a right-to-work state.

 Current status

 The federal government operates under open shop rules nationwide, but many of its employees are represented by unions.
-Unions that represent professional athletes have written contracts that include particular representation provisions (such as in the National Football League), but their application is limited to "wherever and whenever legal," as the Supreme Court has clearly held that the application of a right-to-work law is determined by the employee's "predominant job situs."
+Unions that represent professional athletes have written contracts that include particular representation provisions (such as in the National Football League), but their application is limited to "wherever and whenever legal," as the Supreme Court has clearly held that the application of a right-to-work law is determined by the employee's "predominant job situs".
 Players on professional sports teams in states with right-to-work laws are thus subject to those laws and cannot be required to pay any portion of union dues as a condition of continued employment.

-Arguments for and against

-Rights of dissenting minority and due process

-The first arguments concerning the right to work centered on the rights of a dissenting minority with respect to an opposing majoritarian collective bargain.
-President Franklin Roosevelt's New Deal had prompted many U.S. Supreme Court challenges, including those regarding the constitutionality of the National Industry Recovery Act (NIRA) of 1933.
-In 1936, as a part of its ruling in Carter v.
-Carter Coal Co. the Court ruled against mandatory collective bargaining, stating: